DevExpress-Examples/blazor-style-migration/readme.md

 ### Blazor Editors inside the "input-group" Container

-In v22.1 editors occupy the 100% width of the container in the following markup:
+In v22.1, editors occupy 100% of the container width in the following markup:

 ```cs
 <div class="input-group">